terryp/metalgif/ideas.md

 ## Blue Murder

-- Valley of the Kinds
+- Valley of the Kings
     - http://www.youtube.com/watch?v=hfsZ4EzSn80
         - 5:14 to 5:16